TildaYngman/firebase-quiz-project-3/README.md

 Hi team!
 This is our third project at hyper island.
-Our mision is to build a quiz using firebase.
+Our mision is to build a quiz using firebase...